tsuyoshicho/technical-writing-template/README.md

-# textlint-template-base
+# textlint-template-tech

-Japanese document writing base for textlint
+Techlog (like technical Japanese document) writing base for textlint

 ## 利用法